ksonda/geoconnex_prep/epa/hmw/jsonld-hmw-template.md

 Walking through the block:

 0. Needs to be within <script type="application/ld+json"></script> tag for web crawlers to read
-1. The ``` "@context" ``` array imports and controlled vocabulary terms necessary for web crawlers to properly catelog the rest of the structured data.
+1. The ``` "@context" ``` array imports any controlled vocabulary namespaces and/or terms necessary for web crawlers to properly interpret the rest of the structured data.
 2. ```"@id"``` identifies the resource (ideally with a PID) as a node in a wider graph of linked data, which the following structured data describes.
 3. ```"@type``` identifies the type of resource.
 We are still figuring this out, as we need to distinguish between real-world features of various kinds, web pages about those features (what HMW is), and actual data sources (also of various kinds).
 4. ```"name"``` provides a human-readable name.
-Search ind
-5. ```"provider"``` provides an identifier of the provider of the resource.
-Eventually probably a key semantic search parameter in a dsicovery tool.
+5. ```"provider"```  identifies of the provider of the resource.
+Eventually probably a key semantic search parameter in a discovery tool.
 6. ```"about"``` is KEY, and provides the identifier for real-world feature the resource is "about".
 This is a key linking property that will be used to build, infer, and display linkages between web resources and data sources that describe the same/realted real-world objects.
 In this case, the reference HUC12.